Learn / practitioner

 BackupEndpoint + cloud-app backup, point-in-time restoreAcronis, Datto, Backblaze B2 + a backup orchestrator

-Note that identity and backup are technically separate from endpoint management but they live next to it operationally — you can’t run a credible endpoint program without thinking about both.
+Note that identity and backup are technically separate from endpoint management but they live next to it operationally — running a credible endpoint program requires thinking about both.

-When you subscribe to 360SmartIT, you don’t pick “RMM + EDR + MDM” off a menu.
-You get an endpoint management program that includes all three concerns, configured by people who understand how they fit together, with one accountable owner instead of four.
+When you subscribe to 360SmartIT Department, you receive an endpoint management program that is pre-built around the three concerns — rather than picking “RMM + EDR + MDM” off a menu.
+It is configured by people who understand how they fit together, with one accountable owner instead of four.

-The reason this matters: the failure mode of the “best-of-breed, integrate-yourself” approach isn’t that any individual tool is bad.
-It’s that the integrations are nobody’s job.
-Two years in, your patching-via-RMM and your compliance-via-MDM are reporting different numbers, your EDR alerts are correlated by no one, and the moment something goes sideways nobody knows whose tool to blame.
-We’ve seen this often enough to package against it.
+The reason this matters: the failure mode of the “best-of-breed, integrate-yourself” approach is the integrations, rather than any individual tool.
+The integrations are nobody’s job.
+Two years in, your patching-via-RMM and your compliance-via-MDM are reporting different numbers, your EDR alerts go uncorrelated, and the moment something goes sideways nobody knows whose tool to blame.
+We have seen this often enough to package against it.

 The wrong reasons to choose